OFFER DEADLINE04/02/2020 00:00 - Europe/Brussels

 Job position description:

-The biomedical research institute, IMIBIC, located in Cordoba, southern Spain, is a partnership between the University of Cordoba and the Reina Sofia University Hospital.
+The PhD position will be developed in the research laboratory “Knowledge Discovery and Intelligent Systems in Biomedicine”, belonging to the Maimonides Institute of Biomedical Research (IMIBIC).
+This Institute, located in the city of Cordoba, southern Spain, is a partnership between the University of Cordoba and the Reina Sofia University Hospital.
 IMIBIC offers a multidisciplinary environment focused on results-oriented research and based on precision medicine and excellence in science.
-IMIBIC is accredited with the Excellence distinction from the Carlos III Spanish National Institute of Health.
+IMIBIC is accredited with the Excellence distinction from the Carlos III Spanish National Institute of Health and the Excellence in Human Resources for Researchers - HRS4R, from the European Commission.

 1) At the call deadline (4th Feb 2020), applicants must be in the first four years (full-time equivalent research experience) of their research careers and not yet have been awarded a doctoral degree.